-WIOA performance measures will go into effect on July 1, 2016.
+Under WIOA, there are six primary indicators of performance.
 Contractors will be required to demonstrate how their programs are able to help all enrolled youth and young adults achieve the outcomes measured by WIOA.
-While complete definitions of all the new WIOA measures have not yet been finalized by DOL and final percentages of each measure have not been negotiated with the State of Iowa during this time of transition, the below outcome measures and definitions should inform program designs.
+The below outcome measures and definitions should inform program designs.
 Contractor targets and percentages for each measure will be negotiated with selected Respondents based on local area goals from the State.